Cystic Fibrosis In Babies and Children

 Tips to Help Your Child Breathe More Easily

 Cystic fibrosis in infants and young children may cause breathing problems.
-If your child has breathing difficulties, following tips will help your child breathe more easily:
+If your child has breathing difficulties, the following tips will help your child breathe more easily:

 - You may use a humidifier in your home to increase the moisture as dry air makes it difficult for the child to breathe and cough out mucus.